LemmaSoftware/Merlin/README.md

 ==About
-Merlin is a NMR modelling module for Lemma.
+Merlin is a surface  NMR modelling module for Lemma.

 =Capabilities